sparkle-project/Sparkle/Documentation/Installation.md

 Once the type of installer is found, the first stage of installation is performed:

-* Regular application installer 1st stage: Makes sure this update is not a downgrade.
+* Regular application installer 1st stage: Makes sure this update is not a downgrade and do all initial installation work if possible (such as clearing quarantine, changing owner/group, updating modification date, invoking GateKeeper scan).
+This initial work is not done if the bundle has to transfer to another volume; in this case, this work will be done in a later stage.
 * Guided Package installer 1st stage: Does nothing.
 * Interactive Package installer (deprecated) 1st stage: Makes sure /usr/bin/open utility is available.